 A large gum tree growing in the Field of Mars Reserve.

-Eucalypt forest | Primary geography student learning resource
+Eucalypt forest | Geography student learning resource | Field of Mars EEC

 Resource overview

 Eucalypt forest is a Stage 2 learning resource from Field of Mars Environmental Education Centre that explores how eucalypt forests support living things and how people and animals use these environments.
-Across six activities with videos and virtual tours, students identify key forest features and vegetation layers, then investigate how animals use the ground layer, shrub layer and canopy for food, shelter and movement; it supports Earth’s environment and Ecosystems explorer’s incursions and excursions.
+Across six activities with videos and virtual tours, students identify key forest features and vegetation layers, then investigate how animals use the ground layer, shrub layer and canopy for food, shelter and movement; it supports Earth’s environment and Ecosystems explorers incursions and excursions.

 Learning intention